dnazarovs/reversi_board_game/README.md

 **Running the Project
 Start the Rails server:**

-bin/dev
+rails s

-Open your web browser and navigate to http://localhost:3001 to access the Reversi Game application.
+Open your web browser and navigate to http://localhost:3000 to access the Reversi Game application.

 Enjoy playing the game!